-- for any application requiring fail safe performance such as: - o the operation of nuclear power facilities, - o air traffic control systems, - o aircraft navigation systems, - weapons control systems, and - any other system whose failure could lead to injury, death or environmental damage; - where prohibited by law; - Certificates issued under the NAESB WEQ PKI shall never be used for performing any of the following functions: - Any transaction or data transfer that may result in imprisonment if compromised or falsified. - o Any transaction or data transfer deemed illegal under federal law.
+• For any application requiring fail safe performance

+- Where prohibited by law - Certificates issued under the NAESB WEQ PKI shall never be used for performing any of the following functions: - Any transaction or data transfer that may result in imprisonment if compromised or falsified. - Any transaction or data transfer deemed illegal under federal law.